 They may say they need your personal information to verify your account or prevent fraud.

-If you get a suspicious call, disconnect and call the organization back using a number you know is legitimate.
+If you receive a suspicious call, disconnect and call the organization back using a legitimate number.

 Stay up-to-date on current events and breaking news stories